KrzysztofZb/NGOpt/README.md

    - pip install megnet
    - pip install pyxtal
    - pip install ase
-3. Register 'code' directory file in your PYTHONPATH
+3. Register NGOpt/src directory in your PYTHONPATH
 4. Edit the NGOptConfig.py file and set all the paths
 # Documentation
 For more details about NGOpt see http://arxiv.org/abs/2005.06847
 # License